-Since all creatures in Scripture have characteristics found in the natural world, a “bear” symbolizes great strength.
+Since all creatures in Scripture have spiritual characteristics found in the natural world, a “bear” symbolizes great strength.
 But the “feet of a bear” means it is near the earth or ground from where it walks.
 It is similar to the image of Nebuchadnezzar dream found in Daniel 2:1-45.
 This image had feet of clay and iron.
 The least precious of the metals.

-On this day we live, the WORD (Bible) is being treated shabbily.
-It is being dragged along the ground and the dust of the earth “feet of a bear” is a low place corresponding to the feet which drag along the dusty lower parts of the earth.
+On this day in which we live, the WORD (Bible) is being treated shabbily.
+It is being dragged along the ground and the dust of the earth.
+The “feet of a bear” is a low place corresponding to the feet which drag along the dusty lower parts of the earth.
 The WORD is not being high and lifted up.
-It is not Holy and greatly to be feared.
+It is not being seen as Holy and greatly to be feared.

-We have established that Elisha being attacked for his lack of “hair” means the WORD (Bible) in the natural sense.
-Or how we in the world relate to things around us.
+We have established that Elisha being attacked for his lack of “hair” means the WORD (Bible) in the natural sense or the sense of the letter.

-And that “hair” is the greatest distance and remote meaning of the written WORD (Bible).
-But since a powerful “bear” is bringing justice and silencing the accusers of the WORD (Bible).
+And that the word “hair” represents the natural meaning of the WORD (Bible) to the human mind.
+But a powerful “bear” is bringing justice and silencing the accusers of the Holy Bible.